Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: The Hierarchical Bayesian Bootstrap

 Again, conditional on a draw of $P_0$, each $P_v$ is a discrete distribution with atoms at each of the observed $n$ points in the \textit{entire} sample.
-Combining like terms in the summations, however, we see that atoms observed in stratum $V=v$ have a weight of $\alpha\pi_i + 1$ - higher than the weight on atoms unseen in stratum $V=v$, which is $\alpha\pi_i$.
-To see this, note that in expectation (over many draws of $P_v$), the posterior distribution of $W^v$ can be represented using Blackwell and MacQueen's Polya Urn \cite{blackwell1973}:
+Combining like terms in the summations, however, we see that atoms observed in stratum $V=v$ have a weight of $\alpha_v\pi_i + 1$ - higher than the weight on atoms unseen in stratum $V=v$, which is $\alpha_v\pi_i$.
+To see this, note that in expectation (over many draws of $P_v$), the posterior distribution of $W^v$ can be represented as a P\'{o}lya Urn \citep{blackwell1973}:

-Again due to the finitely many atoms, we can draw a $P_v$ from this posterior by drawing from an $n$-dimensional Dirichlet distribution with the $i^{th}$ concentration parameter being $\alpha \pi_i$ for $i\notin S_v$ and $1+\alpha\pi_i$ for $i\in S_v$.
-Intuitively, this can be seen as adding an additional $\alpha$ subjects from the marginal distribution into stratum $V$.
+Again due to the finitely many atoms, we can draw a $P_v$ from this posterior by drawing from an $n$-dimensional Dirichlet distribution with the $i^{th}$ concentration parameter being $\alpha_v \pi_i$ for $i\notin S_v$ and $1+\alpha_v\pi_i$ for $i\in S_v$.
+Intuitively, this can be seen as adding an additional $\alpha_v$ subjects from the marginal distribution into stratum $V$.
 These ``pseudo-subjects'' can take on any observed value in the marginal, even if they are unobserved in the stratum - thus, borrowing information.
-As with the posterior update for $P_0$, a draw from this Dirichlet distribution yields an n-dimensional set of weights $\pi^v_{1:n}$ and thus a draw of $P_v$ is given by $P_v(w) = \sum_{i=1}^n \pi^v_{i} \delta_{W_i}$.
-Note that in the above we used a common $\alpha$ across strata.
-This is without loss of generality, as each stratum can have its own $\alpha_v$ without changing the results.
-We will return to the topic of specifying these hyperparameters after discussing posterior computation.
+Similar to the parametric partial pooling example we started with in this section, here we have also partially pooled.
+However, rather than specifying parametric forms for $P_v$ and borrowing information in terms of their parameters, we directly partially pool the empirical distributions themselves.